i'm a student and a sewer who rambles about the things I make and what inspires them

 yup! my bag is 13.5 x 11.5 x 4.5 in inches. good luck with your project!

-Anonymous asked: Hi, I was wondering if you could make a tie dyed baggu duck bag for me? due to all the Shabd being sold out everywhere.
+Anonymous said: Hi, I was wondering if you could make a tie dyed baggu duck bag for me? due to all the Shabd being sold out everywhere.

 yes, i would love to! although, i’ll be out of the country for the next month. so if you’re ok with waiting, i’ll be back the week of july 23, and you can email me then at email@example.com

-Anonymous asked: I looove the bright silky button up blouse, do you provide instructions to make this piece? :)
+Anonymous said: I looove the bright silky button up blouse, do you provide instructions to make this piece? :)

 thank you so much! ahh, the pattern i used from that is this old pattern from the 80’s (Vogue 9881), so i don’t think i could post it online (plus i don’t have a scanner). but that’s a good idea, maybe i will post one of my own patterns soon….